tooleks/php-avg-color-picker/README.md

 // The `$imageAvgHexColor` variable contains the average color of the given image in HEX format (#fffff).
 ```

 To improve the performance while processing large images you can decrease the accuracy by passing the `$eachNthPixel` argument value.
 Example, if `$eachNthPixel === 2` the library will process each second pixel of the image.
+By providing this argument you can improve the performance up to 23x!
+See the `Performance` section below.

 ```php
 <?php